inpeterfomax/gameball/README.md

 gameball.c  - Source code
 Makefile - may have to be edited based on your development enviornment

-Compilation of code required Xlib library.
+Compilation of code requires Xlib library.

+Press left and right arrow buttons to move paddle at the bottom of the screen and make sure the ball dosn't fall below.
+Press "r" to restart and "e" to exit.